GentleTomZerg/gentleTomzerg.github.io/_posts/2024-01-07-Philosophy-of-SoftwareDesign.md

 Modules can take many forms -> classes, subsystems, or services.

-- Ideally, each module would be completely indenpendent of the others > a developer could work in any of the modules without knowing anything about any of the other modules
+- Ideally, each module would be completely independent of the others > a developer could work in any of the modules without knowing anything about any of the other modules

-- Reality, **modules must work together by calling each others's functions or methods.** Dpendencies always exists!!!
+- Reality, **modules must work together by calling each others's functions or methods.** Dependencies always exists!!!

 ## Modular Design